preetiSingh06/Travel-Adivisor/README.md

 ##Overview of project

--It is a build and deploy an advanced Travel Companion Application using Google Maps, with Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs and data filtering.
+-It is a build and deploy advanced Travel Companion Application using Google Maps, with Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs and data filtering.
 -This Project is developed using:
 React
 Creating a User Interface using Material UI